gbsoares/NFC-Library/README.md

 * it toggles the LEDs to provide visual feedback
 * updates the databases
 * sends statistics to data.sparkfun.com which I can then use to display basic information about the system on my website

+Both files are small and straight-forward and you should be able to easily make changes to them for your application.